This part of the userguide, covers how to use Jawin when calling

 result to the correct type (and retrieve the simple type if suitable).

-The javadoc for Variant.ReadObject()
+The javadoc for Variant.ReadObject() specifies how

 native Variant types are converted into Java types - for most